 5. Programs – Increasing awareness is a matter of empowering people with knowledge, and nobody is in a better position to achieve this monumental task than an educational organization.

 6. Modernize – Set an example by taking the first step; Go paperless!
-It reduces costs, increases awareness and, best of all, your students will be better prepared for today’s digital world.
+It reduces costs, increases awareness, and, best of all, your students will be better prepared for today’s digital world.

 7. Balers – You might be wondering how you can manage huge volumes of paper and cardboard without increasing your labor costs.
-Well, smaller balers can be operated by a single employee, like a janitor, without any significant increase in billable hours.
+Well, smaller balers can be operated by a single employee, as a janitor, without any significant increase in billable hours.

 8. Recycling Facilities – If your mind is busy raking up the additional expenses associated with recycling, think again.
-You can build a relationship with your local waste-disposal facilities.
-More than likely, they will either pay you for processed waste on recycling service, or even bear the costs themselves.
+You can build a relationship with your local waste disposal facilities.
+More than likely, they will either pay you for processed waste on recycling service or even bear the costs themselves.